Clarifying a Prophecy of the End-Time (Daniel 9:26-27)

 The NASV translates the next phrase: "Its end will come with a flood."
 The sense would be that the city will be overwhelmed.
 A more natural translation, however, is supplied by the NASV margin and persuasively argued by Keil: "In the following clause, 'and his end [will come] with the flood,' the suffix [his] refers simply to the hostile prince, whose end is here emphatically described in contrast to his coming" (Commentary, p.
 363).

 Why is this an important point of interpretation?
 Those who find here a reference to Titus destroying Jerusalem in AD 70 cannot apply the suffix "his" to the hostile invader.
 The fact is that Titus did not come to his end in the war on Jerusalem.
 There are compelling reasons to agree with Keil's translation.
-The word order of the preceding sentence ("the city and the sanctuary will be destroyed by the prince who is destined to come") leaves the prince as the last idea.
+The word order of the preceding sentence ("the city and the sanctuary will be destroyed by a prince who is destined to come") leaves the prince as the last idea.
 In the words immediately following, "his" or "its" end refers most naturally to the prince just mentioned.
 The evil prince in this prophecy comes to "his end" (cp.
 11:45 where the Antichrist, the king of the North, "comes to his end").
 The prince's end is in "the flood."
 What events are described here?
 Not the invasion by Titus in AD 70, because Titus did not come to his end at the time of that invasion.
 Since interpreters have wished to find Titus and the events of AD 70 here, they have avoided the translation "his end."
 As Keil says, "preconceived views as to the historical interpretation of the prophecy lie at the foundation of all other [translations than 'his end']."
 A reference to the end of the city or the sanctuary is forced because city is feminine in Hebrew, and a different ending would be needed for "end."
 A reference to the sanctuary only is awkward because city and sanctuary are mentioned together.
 Keil concludes: "There remains nothing else than to apply the suffix ['his'] to the prince.
 'End' can accordingly only denote the destruction of the prince" (Commentary, p.
 363).
 Titus, in AD 70, therefore cannot be meant.

 The "Flood" in Which He Comes to His End